You spent days typing away, pouring your experience, knowledge, and wisdom into your manuscript – and your self-help book is (almost) finished!

 9. Red Wheel – Hampton Roads Publishing Company

 Red Wheel was founded in 1987 in Newburyport, Massachusetts.
-Today, they work alongside a few smaller publishing companies that also serve as separate imprints.
+Today, this leading publisher works alongside a few smaller publishing companies that also serve as separate imprints.

-Because the companies from this group work semi-separately, have distinct submission procedures and publish different types of titles, I included two Red Wheel companies on this list.
+Because the companies from this group work semi-separately, have distinct submission procedures, and publish different titles, I included two Red Wheel companies on this list.

-First up, we have Hampton Roads Publishing that specializes in books about metaphysics, spirituality, and health.
+First up, we have Hampton Roads Publishing which specializes in books about metaphysics, spirituality, and health.

-With over published 500 titles, this is a great pick for self-help writers.
-Some of their best-known writers are Richard Bach, Lynn Grabhorn, and Donald Walsch.
+With over 500 published titles, this is a great pick for self-help writers.
+Some of their bestselling authors are Richard Bach, Lynn Grabhorn, and Donald Walsch.

 If you want to get published by Hampton Roads, send them an email with your submission.
-While they prefer proposals, if your manuscript is done, don’t hesitate to attach it.
+While they prefer proposals, if your manuscript is done, attach it.
 Include your phone number, email, and mailing address with your submission.

 Email: submissions@rwwbooks.com